 A. I know I’m great

-B. Sometimes I feel a bit insecure, a bit more than I used to, but ultimately I feel I’m good.
+B. Sometimes I feel a bit insecure but ultimately I feel I’m good

-B. I don’t think I have changed that much, I mean I change of course, but nothing that is overwhelming.
+C. I don’t think I have changed that much; I mean I changed of course, but there's nothing overwhelming about it

 B. At times